It's Spooky

-It's Spooky is a collaborative album by musicians Jad Fair (of the band Half Japanese) and Daniel Johnston.
-It was first released in 1989 on 50 Skidillion Watts Records, under the title Jad Fair and Daniel Johnston.
+It's Spooky is a collaborative studio album by American musicians Jad Fair (of the band Half Japanese) and Daniel Johnston.
+It was first released in 1989 through 50 Skidillion Watts Records, under the title Jad Fair and Daniel Johnston.
 Although receiving praise from critics and fans alike, the record was commercially overlooked.
 Both Johnston and Fair play the majority of instruments, including vocals, guitars, piano, keyboards and drums.